jeffbr13/benjeffrey.com/posts/nginx-ssl.md

 ### Generate an RSA Keypair

-Connections with SSL are negotiated ([approximately][ssl]) using asymmetric encryption.
-The client uses your site's public key to encrypt packets to the webserver, which decrypts them with its private key, before the connection drops to computationally-cheaper symmetric encryption.
+Connections with SSL are negotiated using asymmetric public-key encryption ([approximately][ssl]).
+The client uses your site's public key to encrypt packets to the webserver, which then decrypts them with its private key, before the connection drops to computationally-cheaper symmetric encryption.

-So our first step is generating the aforementioned keypair with OpenSSl:
+So our first step is generating this aforementioned public/private keypair with OpenSSl:

 ```bash
 openssl genrsa -des3 -out benjeffrey.com_encrypted.key 4096